 - Sore throat

 - In more severe cases, pneumonia (infection in the lungs)

 The vast majority of people recover from this infection.
 Most people will have mild or moderate symptoms.
-Older people and those with pre-existing medical conditions have a greater risk for more serious illness.
+Older people and those with pre-existing medical conditions like diabetes, immune suppression or heart or lung disease have a greater risk for more serious illness.

 What can I do to protect myself and others?

 Take everyday preventive steps that are always recommended to slow the spread of respiratory illnesses like colds and flu:

 - Wash your hands often with soap and warm water for at least 20 seconds

 - Use an alcohol-based hand sanitizer with at least 60 percent alcohol if soap and water are not available

 - Cover your coughs and sneezes with a tissue, your sleeve or your elbow

 - Avoid touching your eyes, nose and mouth with unwashed hands